pfillion/mobycron/README.md

 A simple cron deamon for docker written in go.
 It use the [robfig cron library v3](https://github.com/robfig/cron/tree/v3) engine and all cron jobs can be confgurated by two ways.
 The first mode will perform actions on others Docker containers based on cron schedule.
 The second mode is by a JSON file acting like a contab file.

-The docker image include the official backup tool [restic](https://github.com/restic/restic).
-This may be usefull for schedule prune job and cleanup backup snaphots directly on the restic server hosting REST repositories for optimal performance.

 ## Versions

 * [latest](https://github.com/pfillion/mobycron/tree/master) available as ```pfillion/mobycron:latest``` at [Docker Hub](https://hub.docker.com/r/pfillion/mobycron/)